 Many natural practitioners feel that diarrhea should not be stopped – that the body is naturally ridding itself of viruses or toxins.
-As well, overuse of anti-diarrheals can result in a constipation so severe that medical intervention becomes necessary.
+As well, the overuse of antidiarrheals can result in constipation so severe that medical intervention becomes necessary.

 There isn’t really any way to “cure” a stomach virus – the illness must simply run its course.
 The best things you can do are rest, keep hydrated, and treat the symptoms to keep them at a tolerable level.